-Long list of heinous crimes against women in Rajasthan, WB, Bihar but oppn playing politics over Manipur: BJP | Politics
+Long list of heinous crimes against women in Rajasthan, WB, Bihar but Oppn playing politics over Manipur: BJP | Politics

 Tension mounted in the hills of strife-torn Manipur after a May 4 video surfaced on Wednesday showing two women from one of the warring communities being paraded naked by a group of men from the other side.

-Addressing a press conference at the BJP headquarters here, Minister for Information and Broadcasting Anurag Thakur referred to some cases of crime against women registered in Rajasthan, Bihar and West Bengal to hit out at opposition parties.
+Addressing a press conference at the BJP headquarters here, senior party leader and Minister for Information and Broadcasting Anurag Thakur referred to some cases of crime against women registered in Rajasthan, Bihar and West Bengal, and slammed Congress leaders Sonia Gandhi and Rahul Gandhi, and the leaders of other opposition parties and accused them of remaining silent on cases of crimes against women in states ruled by non-BJP parties.

+From Bengal, Bihar to Rajasthan, crimes against women are on the rise in the states ruled by the TMC, JD (U), RJD and Congress but the government in these are "mute spectators", Thakur charged.

-On the sacking of a Rajasthan minister Rajendra Gudha, he said that on the instructions of Congress leaders Sonia Gandhi and Rahul Gandhi, Chief Minister Ashok Gehlot sacked the minister for expressing concern over crimes against women in state.
+On the sacking of Rajasthan minister Rajendra Gudha, he said that on the instructions of Sonia Gandhi and Rahul Gandhi, Chief Minister Ashok Gehlot sacked the minister for expressing concern over crimes against women in the state.

+Gudha was dismissed because he expressed concern over the increasing cases of crimes against women in Rajasthan and sought a debate on the issue and also called for introspection, Thakur alleged.

+''Will Chief Minister Gehlot tender his resignation when his own minister says that the chief minister has lost his 'iqbal' (authority), when in his home district, a woman is murdered and burnt, and when five km away from his residence a woman is raped and left to die?" he asked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)